Mariners activate reliever Tony Zych from the disabled list

 The Mariners will continue to carry the eight-man bullpen for the time being.

 “We’ll see,” Servais said.
 “There’s no date set where we will flip this guy out or that guy out.
 We’ll continue to look at what’s best for our club and get it going.
 Everybody has had their good outings and everybody has kind of struggled a little bit.
-We are still trying to sort through who the guy go-to guys are, so to speak.
+We are still trying to sort through who the go-to guys are, so to speak.
 But they are all going to play important roles.
 You don’t go through a year without guys pitching big innings –middle, late or whatever it is.
 For right now, we are going to stick with what we got.”

 Minor trade